Saint Paul Church, Adana

 Saint Paul Church (Aziz Pavlus Kilisesi), alternatively known as the Bebekli Kilise, is a Roman Catholic Church in Adana.
 The church was built by the Jesuit Order in 1870, and served the Armenian and European Catholic communities.
-The church was handed over to the Apostolic Vicariate of Anatolia with the foundation of the Republic of Turkey.
+After the Armenian genocide and with the foundation of the Republic of Turkey, the church was handed over to the Apostolic Vicariate of Anatolia.
 St. Paul Church is located close to the 5 Ocak Square, off the Cemal Gürsel Street.
 The 2.5 meter high bronze statue of Mary resembled a baby to the people walking by and the church became known as the "Church with Baby" (Bebekli Kilise).